Man in critical condition after Irondequoit shooting, suspect arrested

-Irondequoit Police officers said Irondequoit Ambulance transported the victim to Strong Memorial Hospital with serious injuries.
-The victim went into surgery and is currently in stable but critical condition.
+Irondequoit police officials say Irondequoit Ambulance transported the victim to Strong Memorial Hospital with serious injuries.
+The victim went into surgery and is currently in stable, but critical condition.

 According to officers, the victim and suspect are known to each other, and this is an isolated incident.